Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Theory of Semileptonic Decays

 taking into account correlations in the SM predictions.

 An identical discussion proceeds for $B_{s} \to D^{(*,**)}_s l\nu$ decays, with the light spectator quark replaced by a strange quark.
-The typical size of flavor $SU(3)$ breaking suggests $\sim 20\%$ corrections compared to the predictions for $B \to D^{(*,**)}$.
-Lattice studies are available for $B_s \to D_s$~\cite{McLean:2019qcx} beyond zero-recoil, with the prediction
+The typical size of flavor $SU(3)$ breaking, seen in e.g. $f_K/f_\pi$, suggests $\sim 20\%$ corrections compared to the predictions for $B \to D^{(*,**)}$.
+Lattice studies are available for $B_s \to D_s$~\cite{McLean:2019qcx} beyond zero-recoil as are preliminary results for $B_s \to D_s^*$~\cite{Harrison:2021tol}, with the respective predictions

-and there is some evidence of relative insensitivity of the matrix elements to the (light) spectator quark~\cite{McLean:2019sds}.
-A recent analysis for $B_{(s)} \to D^{(*)}_{(s)}$~\cite{Bordone:2019guc} combines model-dependent QCDSR and LCSR inputs, even though the charm hadron is not ultra-relativistic.
+and there is some evidence of relative insensitivity of the matrix elements to the (light) spectator quark~\cite{McLean:2019sds}, despite the expectations from $SU(3)$ breaking.
+A recent analysis for $B_{(s)} \to D^{(*)}_{(s)}$~\cite{Bordone:2019guc} combines model-dependent QCDSR inputs with LCSR inputs extrapolated from beyond the physical recoil limit.
 This analysis predicts

-though the resulting $\RDs$ prediction is notably in tension with the prior predictions in Table~\ref{tab:th:RDDs}.
+The resulting $\RDs$ prediction agrees with the prior predictions in Table~\ref{tab:th:RDDs} at the $1$-$2\sigma$ level.
 At the LHC, or on the $Z$ peak, non-negligible feed-downs to $\RDs$ arise from $\Bs \to D^{\prime}_{s1}\tau\nu$ decays, because of their subsequent decay to $\Dx\tau\nu X$, that must be taken into account.
 Likewise $\Bs \to D^{*}_{s2}\tau\nu$ decays may feed-down to $\RD$: see Sec.~\ref{sec:lhcb_untagged}.

 The light degrees of freedom in the ground state baryons $\Lambda_{b,c}$ have spin-parity $s^P_\ell = 0^+$, corresponding to the simplest, and therefore most constrained, HQET.
 In particular, the $\Lambda_b \to \Lambda_c$ form factors receive hadronic corrections to the leading order IW function only at $1/m_{c,b}^2$.
 Beyond zero-recoil lattice data is available for both SM and NP form factors~\cite{Detmold:2015aaa}.
 Predictions for $\Lambda_b \to \Lambda_c \tau \nu$, however, are at present more precise when LQCD results are combined with data-driven fits for $\Lambda_b \to \Lambda_c \ell\nu$ plus HQET relations.
 In particular, a data-driven HQET-based form factor parametrization, when combined with the lattice data, provides the currently most precise prediction~\cite{Bernlochner:2018kxh}